lifeng-87/lfcommand/README.md

 # LFcord
-A handler who can handle discord.js's command and event
+A handler that can handle discord.js's command and event

 ## Install
 ```